 There’s no such thing as a definitive dipping sauce, since cooks and diners mix up their own according to personal taste.
 At the least, your sauce should be tangy and savory.
 But add some nutty, hot chile oil, and your eating experience will enter a different orbit.
-Chinese dumplings are wonderful with an extra kick of ginger or garlic in the sauce, too.
+Chinese dumplings (learn How to Make Dumplings with our easy guide) are wonderful with an extra kick of ginger or garlic in the sauce, too.
 I prepare the sauce in advance, but you can set out the ingredients and invite guests to do it themselves.

 This recipe, while from a trusted source, may not have been tested by the CHOW food